Papercrafting, Special Events

 I also made these cards (some of the cards have 2 images – one with the ribbon in place and one with it moved so you can read the text):

-Most of cards Michele and I added an inner liner of folded white paper glued into the crease to make it easy to write a note inside the card.
+Most of cards we added an inner liner of folded white paper glued into the crease to make it easy to write a note inside the card.

 We had a wonderful lunch prepared by my partner John (who full time telecommutes during the pandemic) of scalloped potatoes, honey ham, and sautéed broccoli.